khongks/dte-labs/README.md

-TThis is DTE use cases repository
+This is DTE use cases repository